Ways Adults With Asperger's Syndrome Can Improve Their Social Skills

 Make peace with your Asperger-ish traits

 Many people with Asperger's struggle with that identity.
 They can put a lot of work into improving their social skills so they can pass as normal, and their sense of self-worth may be very tied into how successful they are at doing that.
-I can totally understand how someone could want to get over their interpersonal problems.
-What can happen though is their self-esteem gets so wrapped up in getting past their Asperger's that they deny and suppress some of their other traits, and that ultimately leaves them feeling unfulfilled.
+I can totally understand how someone could want to put their interpersonal challenges behind them.
+What can happen though is their self-esteem gets so wrapped up in getting past their Asperger's-related social limitations that they deny and suppress some of their other traits, and that ultimately leaves them feeling unfulfilled.

 In another article I write about how for any broad issue, it's important to keep the good aspects of it and work to get rid of the parts you don't like.
 It's not an either-or thing.
 Just because you want to get past some of your social awkwardness, it doesn't mean you have to completely throw away the other stuff too.
-With Asperger's there's nothing really wrong about, say, looking at the world in a different way, or having different priorities, or being super interested in esoteric topics.
-I've heard many people with AS say they became a lot happier when they just accepted all these traits, realized they were just a part of who they were, and went with them.
+With Asperger's there's nothing really wrong about, say, looking at the world in a unique way, or having different priorities, or being super interested in esoteric topics.
+I've heard many people with AS say they became a lot happier when they just accepted these things, realized they were just a part of who they were, and went with them.

 Give the 'Asperger's' label the right amount of power

-This is a theme I also tended to see in forums.
-Some people seem to give the label too much power and use it to excuse their not trying to improve their social skills, or their giving up too early.
-Their thinking seems to be, "I have Asperger's.
+Some people with Asperger's seem to give the diagnosis too much power and use it to excuse their not trying to improve their social skills, or giving up too early.
+Their thinking is, "I have Asperger's.
 I can't do anything.
 There's no point in trying."
 In some cases the people who think like this may not be all that motivated to do better socially in the first place, and the label plays right into that.